ericaraujophd/25fa-social-modeling/slos/module4-cooperation.md

 # Module 4: Cooperation

 Welcome to the Cooperation Models module!
-This module explores one of the most fundamental questions in social science: how and why do humans c**Study Groups and Office Hours:**
+This module explores one of the most fundamental questions in social science: how and why do humans cooperate?
-- 🕐 **Instructor Office Hours:** Tuesdays & Thursdays 2-4 PM
-- 💬 **Course Forums:** Use Moodle for quick questions and discussionsrate?
 We'll use game theory and agent-based modeling to understand the conditions that promote or hinder cooperation in social systems.

 ## Overview